University of Colorado Boulder logo

 Ski TownNCAA D1PhD Programs

 University of Colorado Boulder is a large public university in Boulder, CO.
 Approximately 31,939 students are enrolled.
 Admissions are accessible with a 78% acceptance rate.
+Lake Granby is about 27 miles from campus.
 Ski resorts are within 17 miles of campus.
 CollegeCove's campus safety score is 44/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 At a Glance

 University of Colorado Boulder is a large public university in Boulder, CO.
 Approximately 31,939 students are enrolled.
 Admissions are accessible with a 78% acceptance rate.
+Lake Granby is about 27 miles from campus.
 Ski resorts are within 17 miles of campus.
 CollegeCove's campus safety score is 44/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 78%